How does someone get immunity from prosecution?

 Immunity is an Exemption from Prosecution and Penalty

-In very simple terms, immunity in the area of the law means that you are exempt from prosecution and penalty.
+In straightforward terms, immunity in the area of the law means that you are exempt from prosecution and penalty.
 The Fifth Amendment to the United States Constitution prohibits someone from being required to incriminate themselves.
 This rule also applies in Michigan.
 A person with immunity can speak freely without fear of being charged criminally for what they might say.

-On television or in movies, you may have heard the phrase “pleading the fifth” or “taking the fifth.”
+On television or in movies, you may have heard “pleading the fifth” or “taking the fifth.”
 That is a way of saying that a suspect will not answer questions because the answers could be self-incriminating.
 Immunity removes that concern.

 There are two types of immunity:

 The granting of Transactional Immunity requires a witness to testify about self-incriminating things in exchange for a promise never to prosecute the witness for information discussed during their testimony.
 This type of immunity is also called “blanket immunity” or “total immunity.”
 Like the federal government, Michigan does not recognize or permit transactional immunity.

 A witness given Use Immunity is protected from future prosecution based on what they say on the witness stand, but not from other evidence the police or law enforcement find or possess.
 Notably, the government is not permitted to use the information provided by the witness to find other evidence against the witness.
 Using the testimony for investigation purposes is called “derivative use.”
 If the prosecutor files charges against the witness, the defense can demand a hearing to ensure that law enforcement officers or agents collected evidence independent from the testimony.

 In exchange for evidence against other suspected criminals, a public prosecutor may provide protection from prosecution to a witness accused of criminal activity.

 A prosecutor typically grants immunity to someone who has committed a minor offense in the hopes of catching or convicting someone who has committed a significant crime.